Meat Impact | Environment | Overestimation | Climate Change | Eating Less Meat | Reducing the Impact | Conclusion | FAQ | Studies

 However, it’s not only animals that emit methane but also landmasses themselves.

 For example, marshland and rainforests produce methane.
-Besides, there is a vast array of methane sources that are created by us.
+Besides, there is a vast array of methane sources that we create.

-These include the burning of biomass and fossil fuels, landfills, or even simple compost piles.
+These include burning biomass and fossil fuels, landfills, or even simple compost piles.
 And most studies do not consider that local ecosystems play a significant role in methane emissions.

 As a result, methane emissions from cattle are often overestimated.